* 1930 Fashion

-I also know that my mom didn't came from a rich family and that she made a lot of her clothes by herself using patterns.
+I also know that my mom didn't come from a rich family and that she made a lot of her clothes by herself using patterns.
 My mom is the one in the middle.

-Fashion 1930 from the Album of my Mom
+Fashion 1930 from the Photo Album of My Mom

-Fashion 1930s from the Album of my Aunt Greet
+Fashion 1930s from the Photo Album of My Aunt Greet

 1930 Boot Shapers

-I found these boot shapers in my Aunt Greet's house and at first I didn't know what they were, until someone mentioned that they might be used to keep tall boots in shape.
+I found these boot shapers in the house of my Aunt Greet and at first I didn't know what they were, until someone mentioned that they might be used to keep tall boots in shape.
 I had never seen them before and I don't know how old they are exactly.
 I only know that she and her dad moved into this house in 1930 after her mom passed away a year before.
 I think they might have been her mom's or dad's boot shapers.

 After my Aunt Greet passed away in 2005, I had to clean out her house and I was amazed to find so many things that she had kept through the years.
 The house was build in 1930 and decorated with1930 style furniture (Art Deco and Amsterdam School) and it had never been changed since then.